 Not many outlaws got to reminisce because they didn't live that long.
 This was especially true back in the glory days of the Old Wild West, when most bandits and bank robbers died a violent and early death.

-By contrast,, a contemporary Country & Western outlaw singer often reached that point in life, where he (or she) may be provided the privilege of looking back at the wilder times.
+By contrast, a contemporary Country & Western outlaw singer can often reach that precious point in life, where he (or she) may enjoy the privilege of looking back at the wilder times.
 Billy Joe Shaver does just that as he performs this Willie Nelson song, "Hard To Be an Outlaw".